Aehmlo/uom/README.md

 [serde]: https://serde.rs/

 ## Design
-Rather than working with [measurement units](http://jcgm.bipm.org/vim/en/1.9.html) (meter, kilometer, foot, mile, ...) `uom` works with [quantities](http://jcgm.bipm.org/vim/en/1.1.html) (length, mass, time, ...).
-This simplifies usage because units are only involved at interface
-boundaries: the rest of your code only needs to be concerned about the quantities involved.
-This also makes operations on quantities (+, -, \*, /, ...) have zero runtime cost<sup>1</sup> over using the raw storage type (e.g. `f32`).

-`uom` normalizes values to the [base unit](http://jcgm.bipm.org/vim/en/1.10.html) for the quantity.
-Alternative base units can be used by executing the macro defined for the system of quantities (`ISQ!` for the SI). `uom` supports `usize`, `u8`, `u16`, `u32`, `u64`, `isize`, `i8`, `i16`, `i32`, `i64`, `bigint`, `biguint`, `rational`, `rational32`, `rational64`, `bigrational`, `f32`, and `f64` as the underlying storage type.

-A consequence of normalizing values to the base unit is that some values may not be able to be represented or can't be precisely represented for floating point and rational underlying storage types.
-For example if the base unit of `length` is `meter` and the underlying storage type is `i32` then values like `1 centimeter` or `1.1 meter` cannot be represented. `1 centimeter` is normalized to `0.01 meter` which can't be stored in an `i32`. `uom` only allows units to be used safely.
-Users of this library will still need to be aware of implementation details of the underlying storage type including limits and precision.

- 1. As of `rustc` 1.25.0 where codegen bug [#38269](https://github.com/rust-lang/rust/issues/38269)
-    is resolved.

 ## Contributing
 Contributions are welcome from everyone.
 Submit a pull request, an issue, or just add comments to an